 Within a few seconds, the message should be picked up by the application and printed to the output stream.
 To inspect the logs from the deployed Pod, run:

-You have successfully configured an application on Kubernetes Engine to authenticate to Pub/Sub API using service account credentials!
+You have successfully configured an application on GKE to authenticate to Pub/Sub API using service account credentials!

 To avoid incurring charges to your Google Cloud Platform account for the resources used in this tutorial: